 44. The Narrows Trail (Bottom Up)

-The Narrows Trail is a challenging river slot canyon hike in Zion National Park, Utah.
-It can be completed top-down with a permit, or bottom-up without a permit.
-The bottom-up version is most popular, and it’s a maximum 9.4-mile roundtrip hike from the Temple of Sinawava to Big Springs and back.
+The Narrows Trail is a unique and adventurous river slot canyon hike in Zion National Park, Utah.
+It can be completed top-down with a permit, or more commonly from the bottom-up without a permit.
+The bottom up version is a 9.4-mile roundtrip hike from the Temple of Sinawava to Big Springs and back, but many hikers only go 1 or 2 miles into the slot canyon before turning around.

-We day hiked The Narrows as far as Big Springs in October 2019 and it’s one of the most amazing trails we’ve done to date.
-Wading through a narrow water filled canyon for 8 hours with a pole and waterproofs was a totally unique experience for us.
+We day hiked The Narrows as far as Big Springs in October 2019 and it was one of the most amazing trails we’ve done to date.
+Wading through a narrow water-filled canyon for 8 hours with a pole and waterproofs was a totally unique experience for us.
 This is another essential US hike for your bucket list.

 45. The Subway Trail (Bottom Up)

-We hiked The Subway bottom-up in December 2021 with a next day permit.
+We hiked The Subway bottom-up in December 2021 with a next-day permit.
 Forging our own path up the creek was so much fun, with steep banks and several river crossings to navigate.
-At the end, The Subway is one of the most unique photo spots in any US national park.
+And at the end, The Subway was one of the most unique photo spots we’ve seen in any US national park.

 46. The Wave Trail

-We won a Wave lottery permit and hiked the fun trail to The Wave in December 2021.
+We won a Wave lottery permit (it’s the hardest hiking permit to win in America!) and hiked the fun trail to The Wave in December 2021.
 It’s the most uniquely photogenic landscape we’ve ever seen and we’d go back in a heartbeat.
-We found the trail easy with paper map navigation provided by the BLM.
-Add this popular USA hike to your wishlist!
+In fact, we’d say it’s easily among the most beautiful photo spots in the US.

 47. Waimoku Falls Trail